phpthinky/thesishub/README.md

 # thesishub
-Thesis Hub is an online thesis management and monitoring system of all research studies of students from BISU Bilar.
-It stored the title of the study, abstract, researchers, date of study, committee, and examining panel.
-It also allowed upload of pdf and images.
+Thesis Hub is an online thesis storage center and publication with analysis and monitoring system of all research studies of students from Bohol Island State University Bilar Campus.
 <br>
 Demo https://www.coloftech.com/thesis/index.php